michaelmangelsdorf/Sonne8/README.md

 is just a place-holder that connects straight through to the identical EEPROM socket just below it on the CPU board.
 That EEPROM is actually the ALU of the CPU.
 It does via simple look-up tables, what the discrete version on the IO board does with logic chips.

+The two KiCad boards work as intended, I've had them manufactured by JLCPCB.
+The project files in the repo correspond to what I sent them.
+The screenshots of the boards show details.
+I've used an 8MHz quartz oscillator, which corresponds to roughly 1 Million instructions per second.

 ## Address space

 The address space of this CPU is unusual.
 Eight bits give you 256 address places.
 The first 128 places form a segment, which can be switched to point to another memory segment ("bank switching").
 The next 64 places after that are fixed (for global variables).
 The remaining 64 places form a segment again, which can be switched out to point to another memory segment (for local variables).